jgiacomo/AQRCxray/README.md

-# CNL_XRF
+# AQRC_XRF
-Helpful functions and ggplot2 themes for working with XRF data at CNL.
+Helpful functions and ggplot2 themes for working with XRF data at the Air Quality Research Center (AQRC) at the University of California, Davis.